1. Complete your application

 Outside of virtual meetings, all mentors follow up by aggregating and sending over relevant resources to help their mentees progress at the current stage of their projects.

-Although we understand that mentors are managing their full-time jobs throughout this period, the mentor role should be considered as a top priority.
+Although we understand that mentors are likely managing their full-time jobs throughout this period, the mentor role should be considered a top priority.
 If you are interested but are unsure of whether you have the bandwidth for this commitment in the upcoming batch, please consider applying in the future!

 Connect us with your corporation’s Social Impact managers.
 There are many additional ways we can work with corporate sponsors and partners to further our mission.
+We'd appreciate a warm intro!